Slow Fashion exists in opposition to fast fashion

-We release two collections each year and generally add to our existing collection rather than scrap and start again each year based on trending colours, designs or prints.
-Our designs are reworked versions of classic styles ... pieces that do not go out of fashion and that you can wear year after year.
-Whether it's our many dungaree styles, our staple palazzo pants or our take on the popular cowl neck top - all our pieces will lend themselves to any wardrobe and will not go out of fashion for many years.
-We use colours that blend well together, allowing our pieces to be part of a capsule wardrobe.
+We don't release collections at all, instead we work on one or two pieces at a time until they are ready for release.
+We generally add to our existing collection rather than scrap and start again each year based on trending colours, designs or prints.
+Our designs are our own versions of respected older, classic styles ... pieces that do not go out of fashion and that you can wear year after year.
+Whether it's a decent pair of overalls or dungarees, our take on everyone's favourite palazzo pants, or the ever popular cowl neck top - our pieces will lend themselves to any wardrobe and will not go out of fashion for many years.
+All our colours mix and blend well together, allowing our pieces to be part of a capsule wardrobe.

 We work closely with our partners and makers during each process in our clothing production.
 As noted, we do not release 'collections' and instead work with one design until it is ready.
 It generally takes one year from the initial design to offering the finished piece for sale.
 Yes, pretty slow!

 Our makers are trained and skilled men and women, and everyone on our team has a voice in the perfections of our creations.
 The stitching of our pieces is of utmost importance to us and we are serious when we stress the need for excellence in this area.
 This is one simple thing that, when accomplished will make a huge difference to the longevity of an item - our goal is to have your pieces last you as long as possible.
 We are proud of our tailors and feel very lucky to have a team that places importance on the same values that we do.

 Early 2019 we turned our attention to our online postage options and made the switch from the Aus Post plastic bags to these amazing Better Packaging compostable